What is a Business Incubator?

-Co-working space ranges from $75 for a 10 visit punch card to $60 per day for a private drop-in office.
+- Workspaces range from $75 for a 10 visit punch card to $60 per day for a private drop-in office.

-Bench space in the shared BioScience Lab is between $1,000 and $1,200 per bench.
+- Bench space in the BioScience Lab is between $1,000 and $1,200 per bench.

-Resident and Affiliate Clients have access to the following free services:
+Resident and Affiliate Clients have access to the following services included with their monthly fees:

-• access to mentoring, business coaching and consulting (see ‘Business Advisers below)
+- Access to mentoring, business coaching, and consulting (see Business Advisors below)

 - A receptionist to greet your visitors

-• workshops and seminars on a variety of business-related topics
+- Workshops and seminars on a variety of business-related topics

-• a business resource library
+- A business resource library

-• room to grow and expand within the Incubator
+- Room to grow and expand within the Incubator

-• a convenient location, easily accessible by car, air or rail
+- A convenient location, easily accessible by car, air, or rail

 How do I get started?